stevenandrewcruz/ECE2112_PA3/README.md

 cars=pd.read_csv('cars.csv')
 cars
 ```
-To load the file `cars.csv` the function `cars = pd.read_csv('cars.csv')` is used and stored in `cars`.
+To display the content of the file `cars.csv` the function `cars = pd.read_csv('cars.csv')` is used and stored in `cars`.
 The resulting output is the full list in the file with complete columns and rows.
 Note that this function specifically calls in csv files in the same file where the code is saved in.

 ```python
 cars.shape